dbelinson/GooglePlayAppsCrawler/README.md

 # Exporting the Database
 As people kept requesting me, i decided to export the database on it's current state.
-Heres the link for download as a Pipe ( | ) delimited file (with headers): https://www.dropbox.com/s/1j6puywjoroi4hs/GooglePlayStats.zip
+Heres the link for download as a comma delimited file ( csv with headers): https://www.dropbox.com/s/1j6puywjoroi4hs/GooglePlayStats.zip

 Have in mind that downloading the database costs me money, since i pay for the outbound traffic provided by AWS when you query the database
 So, consider making a donation (via paypal) to marcello.grechi@gmail.com (the value is up to you).